 We arrive in Mumbai and leave for Jabalpur by 12188 Jabalpur Garib Rath Express (3 AC) at 01:30 p.m.
 On this overnight train journey, we are lulled to sleep by our dreams of seeing the Bandhavgarh tigers and other wildlife.

 We arrive in Jabalpur by 06:00 a.m. and have our breakfast there.
 We proceed to Bandhavgarh by AC vehicles and reach our destination by noon.
-We check in and finish our lunch and go on our first evening safari.
+We check in and finish our lunch and go on our first evening nature-walk.
 Overnight in Bandhavgarh.

 On our morning and evening safaris, we explore the tiger-life and other rich wildlife in the beautiful wilderness of Bandhavgarh that is soaking in delight.
 Since our morning safari runs until 11:00 a.m., we carry packed breakfast.
 Lunch and dinner will be at the lodge.
 Overnight in Bandhavgarh.